rks101/eglinux/README.md

 lshw -short
 ```

-It is nice to know about system hardware such as hard disk, graphics card, audio and network controllers (wired and wifi)
+It is nice to know about system hardware such as hard disk, graphics card, audio, and network controllers (wired and wifi)
 ```
 lshw | grep -A7 -i "disk"  <== Hard disk details
 lshw -short <== for graphics card, look for display